 A few months ago, I found a step-by-step marbling tutorial on Pinterest that uses spray paint and water.
 It seemed too simple to work.
 But I liked the results Alisa Burke got, so I gave it a try.

 I washed the dirt out of my green gardening bucket, then filled it with water.
 I sprayed the paints directly onto the water, using a mix of Liquitex artist-grade spray paints and the cheap hardware store kind.

 The Liquitex paints created a muddy watercolor wash, while the hardware store paints yielded more attractive results.
 I think it's because the hardware store brands have latex in them, which creates an opaque webbing.

 Because the paints dry so quickly on the water's surface, I found it best to layer colors through multiple prints rather than mixing them in the bucket.

 Alisa Burke recommended using a stir stick to create swirls and designs, but this did not work for me.
 The paint adhered to the stick and created a gooey mess.
 I had much better results when I stirred the water beforehand, then sprayed the paint.

 I like the marbling best when it's done on top of painted or colored paper.
 The paint is so opaque that it makes a nice contrast to whatever's in the background.

-Of course, Liam had a good time arranging and rearranging the papers when I was done.
+Of course, my son had a good time arranging and rearranging the papers when I was done.